donallw/IDD-Final-Project/README.md

 ## Involvig other components

-Having designed the pill releasig system the next step was to include user iteraction.
-The device will be controlled through a remote GUI that allows the user to selcet which pills he takes and on which days.
-The device will also be activated by face detection and the cotrolled through voice commands and gestures.
-The original plan was to use face recognition but aftersome experimentation and research online we realised the hardware we have was not capable of fully handling that task.
+Having designed the pill releasing system the next step was to include user iteraction.
+The device will be controlled through a remote GUI that allows the user to select which pills they take and on which days.
+The device will also be activated by face detection and then controlled through voice commands and gestures.
+The original plan was to use face recognition but after some experimentation and research online we realized the hardware we have was not capable of fully handling that task.
 It is possible to do some facial recognition with a raspberry pi but the accuaracy is not good and it does not handle changing backrounds for example, as it uses image recognition in most cases.
 We did some experiments from [these](https://www.pyimagesearch.com/2018/06/18/face-recognition-with-opencv-python-and-deep-learning/) instructions but the recognition was not accuarate enough.
 A pill dispenser is a critical device (as explained in the comments above) and can not make errors, hence we do not want to risk errors by involving flaky facial recognition.
 However, we are happy with the new plan and feel that face detection followed by voice commands is a user friendly and safe method.

 #### Device Control and GUI

-We implemented a graphical user interface usin tkinter where users can enter how many pills of each sort they need to take each day.
+We implemented a graphical user interface using [tkinter](https://docs.python.org/3/library/tkinter.html) where users can enter how many pills of each type they need to take each day.
 The device then uses this information to detirmine how many pills of each kind to release each day.
 The GUI is demonstrated in the video below.

 https://youtu.be/1pQ9nhMme5U

 #### Face detection and voice control

 The device is contantly looking to detect faces.
-Once it detects a face it promts the user to say his name and then the device outputs the correct pills for that user for the given day.
+Once it detects a face it prompts the user to say his name and then the device outputs the correct pills for that user for the given day.
 This is demonstrated in the videos below.
-In the first one the user says a name that is o file and gets his pills.
+In the first one the user says a name that is on file and gets his pills.
 In the second one, the user says a name that is not on file and does not get any pills.

 Name on file